 Legend of the Loretto Chapel Staircase

-Sometime around 1880 the entire order began to pray to St. Joseph – the patron saint of carpenters – to help with a solution for the chapel stairs.
+Sometime around 1880, the entire order began to pray to St. Joseph – the patron saint of carpenters – to help with a solution for the chapel stairs.
 On the 9th day of prayer, a visitor arrived at their door with his mule and some tools.
 The first thing the man revealed to the Sisters was that he was a carpenter by trade.
 He was invited in and discovered the dilemma left behind with the untimely passing of the original architect.
-The solo workman, unlike many tradesmen that had a look before him, said that it was possible to construct a useful staircase to the loft without becoming an eyesore in the available space.
-The only condition he placed upon the Sisters was that he work in private.
+The solo workman, unlike many tradesmen that had a look prior to him, said that it was possible to construct a useful staircase to the loft without becoming an eyesore in the available space.
+The only condition he placed upon the Sisters was that he would have to work in private.

 The Sisters were only too pleased to agree to these terms if it meant getting their staircase done.
 While they used the chapel for their own activities, the carpenter retreated – returning only when the chapel was empty.
 Some of the Sisters did state they saw wood soaking in tubs they provided for him.
 Reports made at the time do contradict one another.
 Some insist that construction was completed quickly, while others reported that it took longer than might have been necessary.